Sean McClory

 Séan Joseph McClory (8 March 1924 – 10 December 2003) was an Irish actor whose career spanned six decades and included well over 100 films and television series.
 He was sometimes billed as Shawn McGlory or Sean McGlory.

 Early years

 McClory was born Séan Joseph McClory on 8 March 1924 in Dublin, Ireland, but spent his early life in County Galway.
 He was the son of Hugh Patrick McClory, an architect and civil engineer, and Mary Margaret (née Ball), a model.
-He was not related to Kevin McClory.

 McClory studied at St. Ignatius Jesuit College and at the National University of Ireland Medical School.
 He served in the Irish Army Medical Corps during World War II.

 After the War McClory was drawn to acting.
 When out of work, he turned to other employment, including washing dishes, driving trucks, working at a gold mine on the California-Nevada border and sailing around the world.
 At one point, he sold his blood to obtain money for food and drinks.